omteja04/3-1-Semester/CN/Mid-1/Unit-3.md

 #### 2. Carrier Sense Multiple Access (CSMA)

 - **CSMA**: Devices first listen to the channel (carrier sense) before sending data.
 If the channel is busy, they wait; otherwise, they transmit.
-- **CSMA/CD (Collision Detection)**: Detects collisions during transmission (used in Ethernet).
+- **CSMA/CD (Collision Detection)**: Detects collisions during transmission.
+  - **Example**: _Wired Ethernet_
-- **CSMA/CA (Collision Avoidance)**: Tries to prevent collisions by waiting before sending data (used in Wi-Fi).
+- **CSMA/CA (Collision Avoidance)**: Tries to prevent collisions by waiting before sending data.
+  - **Example**: _Wi-Fi_

 ### Controlled Access Protocols

-In the controlled access method, each station interacts and decides to send a data frame by a particular station approved by all other stations.It means that a single station cannot send the data frames unless all other stations are not approved.
+In the controlled access method, each station interacts and decides to send a data frame by a particular station approved by all other stations.
+It means that a single station cannot send the data frames unless all other stations are not approved.

 #### 1. Polling